-7Unfortunately, the departments could not provide objective data on observed officer interactions with civilians or civilian behavior during all interactions with police officers, and often not even subjective data for interactions involving use of force by officers and civilian behavior leading up to it.
+&lt;sup>8Unfortunately, the departments could not provide objective data on observed officer interactions with civilians or civilian behavior during all interactions with police officers, and often not even subjective data for interactions involving use of force by officers and civilian behavior leading up to it.

-8San Antonio also provided such information but the sample size was too small to make black/white comparisons.
+&lt;sup>9San Antonio also provided such information but the sample size was too small to make Black/White comparisons.
 Results are available upon request.